-As of December 2013, Americans collectively owe $856.8 billion in credit card debt.
-The average household credit card debt is just over $15,000.
+According to data from the U.S. Census Bureau and the Federal Reserve, Americans collectively owe $762 billion in credit card debt.
+The average household credit card debt is just over $16,000.
 Debt collection is big business, but that doesn’t mean you are powerless.
 There are a few things you need to know to navigate your way out of debt as quickly as possible.

 First and foremost, you want to work directly with creditors before they sell your debt to a collection agency.
 Creditors are more likely to be flexible when it comes to negotiating repayment plans or reducing your payoff amount because they have an interest in your future business.
 Conversely, collection agencies are driven solely by the commission they receive for the debt collected.
 Thus, they are known to be highly aggressive and frequently rude.